(Antananarivo, Andasibe-Mantadia National Park, Antsirabe, Ranomafana, Fianarantsoa, Isalo National Park, The Masoala National Park)

 The Vakona Forest Lodge has been designed in an authentic, traditional Malagasy manner, boasting the architectural characteristics on the local buildings.
 Each of the 28 bungalows which have been built in a Madagascan style and has its own terrace.
 The dining room also offers a spectacular view of the forest as wells a cozy, warming fireplace.
 There is a pool and sun deck and a number of paths and sign-posted trails lead you to the middle of the primary forest.

 Begin the day with a hike through the rainforest to discover the natural Malagasy flora and fauna, as well as the famous Indri lemurs.
-The Indri lemur is one of the largest in size and has a lovely thick black and white coat.
-The Indri is well known for its loud, distinctive songs this helps you locate them within the forest.
-Other lemurs which can be seen in this area are the red-bellied lemur, brown lemur, and lesser bamboo lemur.
-The park is also a place to spot the nocturnal lemurs - brown mouse lemur, greater dwarf lemur, eastern woolly lemur, sportive lemur and if you are lucky, you might see the elusive nocturnal Aye Aye.
-Along the way stop for some relaxation at a picturesque waterfall.
-This day of touring is filled with beautiful landscapes and a variety of wildlife.
+The Indri lemur is one of the largest in size and has a lovey thick black and white coat.
+The Indri is well known for its loud, distinctive songs, which will help you to locate them within the thick forest vegetation.
+Other lemurs which can be seen in this area include the red-bellied lemur, brown lemur, and the lesser bamboo lemur.
+The park is also a place of habitat for some nocturnal lemur species including the brown mouse lemur, greater dwarf lemur, eastern woolly lemur, sportive lemur and if you lucky, the elusive nocturnal Aye Aye.
+During your rainforest exploration enjoy a stop for some relaxation at a picturesque waterfall.
+This day tour is filled with beautiful landscapes and a variety of habitual wildlife.

 Almost half of the world’s chameleon’s population (60 different species) are found only in Madagascar.
 They are known for their ability to change color as these reptiles can alter their appearance in response to changes in temperature, light, and mood.
 By rotating each eye independently, chameleons are able to see all sides and directions without moving their heads, making meals out of flies instantaneously!

-Today, depart towards Andasibe, making route to Tana and then drive southwards to Antsirabe.
-We will cross the highlands via the famous national RN7, which leads to the South of Madagascar.
+Today, hop into your privately driven vehicle as you depart towards Andasibe, making route to Tana and then southwards to Antsirabe.
+You will cross the highlands via the famous national RN7, which leads to the South of Madagascar.
 A lunch-stop is scheduled in Ambatolampy where the opportunity presents itself to meet the passionate villagers who make handmade pots and other frequently used household items.
-In the afternoon, we will reach the town of Antsirabe, known as the "Vichy Malgache" and famous for its thermal waters and rickshaws.
-This highland crossing continues into the region of Betsileo, for a stop in the town of Ambositra, famous for its workshops and Zafimaniry Wood Carvings.
+In the afternoon, you will reach the town of Antsirabe, known as the "Vichy Malgache" and famous for its thermal waters and rickshaws.

 Lunch is included.